42-AI/bootcamp_machine-learning/README.md

 ## Rush: Classification on MNSIT handwritten digits database.
-The students have to build the best classifier for handwritten digits recognition.
-They will have access to two datasets:
+### The students have to build the best classifier for handwritten digits recognition.
+They will have access to two datasets.
-* Dataset1: A sample directly from the MNSIT with two missing classes (ex. no '8' and '6')
+	- Dataset1: A sample directly from the MNSIT with two missing classes (ex. no '8' and '6')
-* Dataset2: A bigger (and complete) but 'corrupted' sample from MNSIT with missing or abberant values.
+	- Dataset2: A bigger (and complete) but 'corrupted' sample from MNSIT with missing or abberant values.

-In order to get the best performance, the student will have to use both dataset which means
+### In order to get the best performance, the student will have to use both dataset which means

-* experiment several ways to find out the missing classes:
+#### experiment several ways to find out the missing classes:
 	- KNN, unsuppervised learning
-* experiment several ways to deal with missing / aberrant values, e.g.:
+#### experiment several ways to deal with missing / aberrant values, e.g.:
 	- replacement by mean/median/mode
 	- smarter replacement : KNN, RF, etc.

-They will also have to consider the use of  mixed classifiers, such that:
+### They will also have to consider the use of  mixed classifiers, such that:
-* bagged classifiers
+	- bagged classifiers
-* random forest
+	- random forest